 In this section, we’ll cover the key differences between four distributed ledger technology solutions.
-Because different blockchains vary greatly in terms of transactions per second and consensus mechanisms, we won’t look at these categories.
+One ledger may vary greatly from the another in terms of transactions per second and consensus mechanism, we won’t look at these categories.
 Instead, let’s compare data structures and transaction validation processes.

 Distributed Ledger Technology And Blockchain: What’s The Difference?

 The terms distributed ledger technology and blockchain are often mistakenly used interchangeably.
 The difference between the two is actually simple.
 Distributed ledger technology is a general term, with blockchain being one subcategory of DLT technology.
 Directed Acyclic Graph (DAG), Holochain DLT, and other subcategories of DLTs exist, but they aren’t as commonly known yet as blockchain.

 We can think of the term “blockchain” sometimes being used in place of DLT as roughly the equivalent of saying Band-Aid to describe all adhesive bandages or Q-tips to describe cotton swabs.
 In all these cases, a specific term is used to refer to an entire class.
 For blockchain, the increased public recognition leads to more widespread usage, even in cases where the underlying technology being used is quite different from an actual blockchain.